Stock market today: Wall Street holds steadier following weeks of scary swings

 Wall Street's focus will be on what Powell says about the rest of the year.
 Expectations are still high the Fed may cut its main interest rate at least two or three times in 2025.
 The risk of cutting interest rates too quickly or aggressively is that it could push up inflation.
 But keeping rates too high for too long could also create unnecessary pain for the economy by slowing borrowing and overall activity.

-On Wall Street, Intel climbed 7.9% to extend its gains after the chip company named former board member and semiconductor industry veteran Lip-Bu Tan as its CEO.
+On Wall Street, Intel climbed 6.6% to extend its gains after the chip company named former board member and semiconductor industry veteran Lip-Bu Tan as its CEO last wek.

 In stock markets abroad, indexes rose across much of Europe and Asia.